jkovacic/FreeRTOS-GCC-ARM926ejs/README.md

 To build the image with the test application, just run _make_ or _make rebuild_.
 If the build process is successful, the image file _image.bin_ will be ready to boot.

+You can edit the [Makefile](Makefile) and set USE_NEWLIB=1 if you want to link against a full libc for a bigger project using more C-functions from the standard library.

 # Run
 To run the target image in Qemu, enter the following command ('Ctrl-A x' to exit qemu):